 Step 4: Managing Game Data on the External Drive

 After formatting, you can start moving games to the external drive to free up space on your PS5's internal storage.
-While PS5 games can only be played from the internal SSD, you can move them to the external drive to save space and transfer them back when needed.
+To manage game data:

 - Go to Settings > Storage > USB Extended Storage.